a-onate/gloffis_prod/doc/Add_new_wflow_model.md

 ## Step 4:

-Add the information related to the wflow model to the database *(located in: C:\FEWS_19_02\gloffis_prod\scripts\gloffis\externals\Database_gloffis_prod)*.
+Add the information related to the wflow model to the database *(the database <Database_gloffis_prod> is located in: C:\FEWS_19_02\gloffis_prod\scripts\gloffis\externals)*.
 The required information refers to the model characteristics: grid definition, temporal resolution, workflow set-up to run the model in update and forecasting mode, and wflow bundle used, which is shown in the table below:

 <p align="center">
 <img width="500" height="250" src="https://github.com/a-onate/gloffis_prod/blob/main/doc/images/add_wflow_model_table1.png">